DejanMilicic/RavenWorkshop/Northwind/Northwind/Features/ETL_OLAP/OLAPETL.md

 https://duckdb.org/docs/data/parquet
 https://duckdb.org/docs/data/overview

+## Overview

+OLAP ETL is an ongoing task.
+It will generate Parquet files in each etl batch-run, with the batch frequency being configured by the user. e.g. "every day at noon".
+Every time OLAP ETL task runs, it will process only documents created/changed since the last run.

+There are two flavors of OLAP ETL
+- without partitions : hese transformations will transform and push whole collection(s) to a single Parquet file.
+- with partitions : data to be exported is separated into subsets, and one Parquet file is generated per subset

+Idea behind partitioning data is to introduce optimization early on, even before you start analyzing data in OLAP database.
+For example, if you are doing retail analysis, you may partition sales statistics into partitions for regions and for years.
+This way, you can load just "Australia 2018" sales data and perform analysis on this subset.

 ## Transform without Partitions

-These transformations will transform and push whole collection(s) to a single Parquet file

 Transformation script for Orders
 ```